-A variety of sculptural techniques and processes are introduced.
+This course builds upon processes introduced in threedimensional design courses.
 Students work both objectively and nonobjectively through a variety of motifs and concepts, in a sequence of problems designed to develop their understanding of the possibilities of form and function in both representation and abstraction.
-Study of the technical aspects of sculpture will enhance the student's ability to communicate effectively within a given medium.
-Prerequisites: Two-Dimensional Design II: Color and Three-Dimensional Design II
+Continued study and practice of the technical aspects of sculpture will enhance the student's ability to communicate effectively within a given medium.
+Prereauisites: Two-Dimensional Design II: Color and Three-Dimensional Design II